hzeller/bdfont.data/README.md

 usage: ./bdfont-data-gen [options] [<bdf-file> <fontname>]
 Options:
   -c <inc-chars>: Characters to include in font.
 UTF8-string.
-  -C <char-file>: Read characters to include from file -d <directory>: Output files to given directory instead of ./ -b <baseline> : Choose fixed baseline.
+  -C <char-file>: Read characters to include from file.
+  -d <directory>: Output files to given directory instead of ./ -b <baseline> : Choose fixed baseline.
 This allows choice of pixel-exact vertical
                   alignment at compile-time vs. need for shifting at runtime.
   -s            : Create font-support.{h,c} files.

-To generate font-code, three parameters are required:
+To generate font-code, two parameters are required:
  <bdf-file>     : Path to the input BDF font file.
  <fontname>     : The generated font is named like this.
  With -c or -C, you can specify which characters are included.
-This outputs font-$(fontname).h font-$(fontname).c
+(Otherwise all glyphs in font are included which likely not fits in flash) This outputs font-$(fontname).h font-$(fontname).c
 ```